UniToolsTeam/unitools-io/README.md

+# This tool is legacy and not supported anymore, please use [UniTools Build](https://github.com/UniToolsTeam/unitools-build)

 # UniTools IO
 This packages create as a handy tool to work with IO and paths using Scriptable Objects inside Unity Editor